 About

-I work at the intersection of AI, UX, and information architecture.
+I work at the intersection of systems, user experience, and information architecture.

 My background in Library and Information Science trained me to see what most teams overlook: how information is structured, how people interpret it, and where understanding quietly breaks down.

-Before I ever worked on AI products, I was trained to think about systems — how knowledge is organized, retrieved, evaluated, and trusted.
+Before I ever worked on AI-supported tools, I was trained to think about systems — how knowledge is organized, retrieved, evaluated, and trusted.
 That lens shapes everything I do today.

 They fail because they’re unclear.

 Over the years, I’ve worked across content strategy, UX research, and service design, helping teams translate complexity into clarity.
-I’m particularly drawn to emerging technologies because they amplify both potential and risk.
-Structure matters more when systems scale.
+I’m particularly drawn to emerging technologies because they amplify both potential and risk—but the underlying goal is always the same: making systems easier to use in the real world.

 I bring: